KwameNtaadu007/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This command creates a directory called my_dir with permissions 751 in the working directory: mkdir -m 751 my_dir changes the group owner to school for the file hello: chgrp school hello This command changes the owner to vincent and the group owner to staff for all the files and directories in the working directory: chown vincent:staff *
+This command changes the owner and the group owner of _hello to vincent and staff respectively: chown -h vincent:staff _hello